 - Exposure through products

-Another form of CRM is licensing.
+Another form of cause-related marketing is licensing.
 A company can pay a nonprofit to use their branding on some of their products.
 This is great because you receive more funding and notoriety through people wearing your logo on a shirt or sipping coffee out of a mug with your mission written across it.
 The Nonprofit Times offers more information on licensing practices.